Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: A generalization of the Girsanov Theorem

-The proof of Lemma 2.4 in \cite{Budhiraja-Dupuis-Maroulas} implies the following result, but since the authors did not give the details, we state it and present a detailed proof.
-This result is important in proving Lemma \ref{lem LDP stochastic star}.
+The proof of Lemma 2.4 in \cite{Budhiraja-Dupuis-Maroulas} implies the following result, but since that paper's authors did not give the details, we present a detailed proof.
+This result is important in proving Theorem \ref{thm-Girsanov}.

 \begin{lemma} Assume that $n\in \mathbb{N}$ and that $\varphi\in \bar{\mathbb{A}}_{b,n}$.
-Then there exists an $\bar{\mathbb{A}}_{b,n}$-valued sequence $\bigl(\psi_m\bigr)_{m\in\mathbb{N}}$ such that the following properties are satisfied. \begin{itemize} \item[{\rm\textbf{(R1)}}] {For every $m$} there exist $l\in\mathbb{N}$ and $n_1,\cdots,n_l\in\mathbb{N}$, a partition $0=t_0<t_1<\cdots<t_l=T$ and families
+Then, there exists an $\bar{\mathbb{A}}_{b,n}$-valued sequence $\bigl(\psi_m\bigr)_{m\in\mathbb{N}}$ such that the following properties are satisfied. \begin{itemize} \item[{\rm\textbf{(R1)}}] {For every $m$}, there exist $l\in\mathbb{N}$ and $n_1,\cdots,n_l\in\mathbb{N}$, a partition $0 =t_0<t_1<\cdots<t_l=T$ and families